gregpalmr/alluxio-secure-hadoop/README.md

      alluxio fs cat /user/user1/alluxio_table/alluxio_table.csv

-b.
+Step 2.
 Test Hive with the Alluxio virtual filesystem

 Confirm that the user1 user has a valid kerberos ticket